Obarun/66/doc/66-frontend.md

     * The command to execute when starting the service.

     **Note**: The field will be used as is.
 No changes will be applied at all except in `custom` case(see [A word about the execute key](#a-word-about-the-execute-key)).
-It's the responsability of the author to make sure that the content of this field is correct.
+It's the responsibility of the author to make sure that the content of this field is correct.

 ### Section [Stop]